Tag Archive for: Sync and corrections by n17t01

 Purchase does not break rent of a property

 Purchase does not break tenancy – The purchase of a property does not break the tenancy.
 This means that if an owner wishes to sell their rented property, the purchaser continues the tenancy as the new landlord.
-This means that the new landlord is bound by the lease and, accordingly, he cannot cause the tenant […]
+Our guide: selling tips.
+This means that the new landlord is bound by the lease and, accordingly, he […]

 Housing associations in cities and municipalities